ryandeussing/jimhopper/_the-brain/cycles.md

 These two common suffering cycles, and the corresponding activity of the brain circuitries of fear, seeking, satisfaction, are depicted below.

-[caption - can we put this in a box with the figure/image/] In the fear/anxiety cycle, (A) seeking escape from what’s feared, and from fear and anxiety, lead to more fear and anxiety, and (B) high fear circuitry activity drives the seeking circuitry in the presence of little or no satisfaction circuitry activity.
-The depression/defeat cycle entails (C) more sporadic seeking of escape from depression and defeat, and (D) suppressed seeking circuitry activity in the presence of little or no fear and satisfaction circuitry activity.
-In both cycles the embodiment circuitry is occupied, to the extent it processes bodily information, with unpleasant sensations.

 ### Fear/Anxiety Cycle

 In this suffering cycle seeking is focused on avoiding things we are afraid of or anxious about, and/or on avoiding fear and anxiety.
 Thus the seeking circuitry is driven primarily by the fear circuitry, not by pursuit of what’s truly satisfying or fulfilling.